-While there are many ways to measure your email campaign’s success, what your subscribers think of your messages and how they make them feel is crucial.
+While there are many ways to measure your email marketing campaign’s success, what your subscribers think of your messages and how they make them feel is crucial.

 That’s why, in this article, we chose to not focus on raw numbers.
-We publish these in our email marketing report, regularly.
+We publish these in our email marketing benchmarks report, regularly.

 Instead, we decided to look at the visual aspects of marketing emails sent by brands and companies from various industries.

 To find inspiring marketing email examples, we decided to dig into our own email inboxes and reach out to other fellow online marketers.

 If you’re one of them, big thanks for the contribution and sharing your thoughts – it meant a world to us!

 What you’re about to see, other than the best email campaigns, is that there certainly is some truth behind the saying, beauty is in the eye of the beholder.